abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ### New ABP Community Posts

-* [Anto Subash](https://twitter.com/antosubash) created a series named ["Microservice with ABP"](https://blog.antosubash.com/posts/abp-microservice-series) and shared couple of video posts about the ABP Microservice solution.
+* [Anto Subash](https://twitter.com/antosubash) created a series named ["Microservice with ABP"](https://blog.antosubash.com/posts/abp-microservice-series) and shared a couple of video posts about the ABP Microservice solution.
 * [Francisco Kadzi](https://github.com/CiscoNinja) has created his first ABP Community article that shows how to ["Customize ABP Angular Application UI with AdminLTE"](https://community.abp.io/posts/customize-abp-angular-application-ui-with-adminlte.-7qu1m67s).
 * [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) has created an article to show how to ["Dealing with Multiple Implementations of a Service in ASP.NET Core & ABP Dependency Injection"](https://community.abp.io/posts/dealing-with-multiple-implementations-of-a-service-in-asp.net-core-abp-dependency-injection-ysfp4ho2) with examples.
 * [Manoj Kumar](https://community.abp.io/members/manojkumar.t@shloklabs.com) submitted a new article about how to use "ABP authentication in a Flutter application".
 It was a frequently asked topic, which you can read [here](https://community.abp.io/posts/flutter-web-authentication-from-abp-mp6l2ehx).